Golden State Warriors @ Houston Rockets Picks and Predictions - March 5th 2026

 7:30pm

-Recent form is part of the handicap here: Rockets are 4-1, and Warriors are 2-3.
-This preview is put together to give you a straightforward betting lane on the spread and total, with key players, injuries, and props supporting the read, and if you are shopping prices across operators, our best sportsbooks for NBA betting guide gives you a quick way to compare your options.
+The short-run trend split helps sharpen the side and total conversation here.
+This preview is put together to give you a straightforward betting route on the spread and total, with key players, injuries, and props supporting the read, and if you want a quick sportsbook refresher before betting, our where to bet on NBA games guide can help you sort through the best options.

 Betting lines for Golden State Warriors at Houston Rockets